m2lines/nemo-spinup-evaluation/README.md

 ## Code Structure
 The evaluation is performed using the `main.py` script, which calls a set of metrics defined in the `metrics.py` file.
 The results are saved in a .txt file.

-The API is as follows:

-- `main.py`: The main script to run the evaluation.
-- `src/metrics.py`: Contains the definitions of the metrics used for evaluation.
-- `src/utils.py`: Contains utility functions for data processing and visualization.

 ```plaintext

 ├── pyproject.toml         # Build system and tool configuration (e.g. black, ruff)